nathiss/nathiss.github.io/src/content/articles/beginnings-are-hard/index.md

 ASAP, hence React and GitHub Pages, [where the website is actually hosted](https://nathiss.github.io/Polaris/).

 It wasn't my first contact with technologies used in frontend, but it was the first time when I used _state of the art_ tools for a new website.
-My knowledge of [NodeJS](https://nodejs.org/en/) and utilities built on to of it was practically nonexistent.
+My knowledge of [NodeJS](https://nodejs.org/en/) and utilities built on top of it was practically nonexistent.
 That changed once I've written Polaris; now I'm just new to this stuff.

 ![Steam on the horizon](./steam-on-the-horizon-small.png)